 The Windows 10 out-of-the-box experience

 Any time you buy a new PC, you’re almost certainly going to walk through what Microsoft calls the “Out of the Box Experience,” or OOBE.
-While the OOBE is simply a series of setup screens narrated by the voice of Cortana, Jen Taylor, it could differ a bit from PC to PC, and be determined by your choices.
+While the OOBE is simply a series of setup screens narrated by the voice of Cortana, Jen Taylor, it could differ a bit from PC to PC.
+Microsoft also continually tweaks the experience over time.
 It’s interesting, too—Microsoft seems inclined to make Cortana less of an assistant and more of an assistive technology, at least on the desktop.
 But it’s here that Taylor’s warm voice welcomes you to the Windows platform.

 Generally, you’ll be able to handle most of the OOBE questions without any hand-holding; you’ll be asked for your preferred language and keyboard layout, to connect to Wi-Fi, and so on.

 Your major choices boil down to these: whether to enter or create a Microsoft password, whether to enable Cortana, and choosing your privacy settings.
-Entering (or creating) a Microsoft account allows your preferences to “follow” you from PC to PC, create a OneDrive cloud-storage account, and more.
-Creating an account is recommended, though you can use a local account and password instead.
+Entering (or creating) a Microsoft account is recommended, and allows your preferences to “follow” you from PC to PC, create a OneDrive cloud-storage account, and more.
+You can use a local account and password instead, however, if you want a simpler experience.
 If your PC has a Windows Hello fingerprint reader or depth camera, you’ll be prompted to set it up, with a PIN code for backup.
-If you enter your Microsoft account, you can set up Office automatically, if you’re subscribed to Office 365.
+If you enter your Microsoft account, you can also set up Office automatically, if you’re subscribed to Office 365.

 Microsoft has made it harder to enable local accounts, however.
 The language and the UI to do so appears to change somewhat randomly.
 If a local account is what you want, however, disconnecting from the internet seems to help immensely.
 (Here’s how to set up Windows 10 with a local account.)